LaloDevv/PACMAN-TERMINAL/README.md

-I did it in my first 6 month programming, be soft.
+I did it in my first 6 months of programming.

 C: is pacman.
 X,Y,Z are the ghost.